Tom-CSTech/Hello-World/README.md

 This is a second test.

-It exists becaues the first one failed.
+It exists because the first one failed.